Quantum Mechanics Based on an Extended Least Action Principle and Information Metrics of Vacuum Fluctuations: Introduction

 The rest of the article is organized as follows.
 First we describe in detail how the least action principle in classical mechanics is extended and what the underlying assumptions are.
 Then we show how the basic quantum theory is recovered.
 This follows by the derivation of a generalized Schr\"{o}dinger equation not reported in earlier research literature.
+Next, we analyze the locality of vacuum fluctuations and its implications to the Bohm quantum potential.
 We then conclude the article after comprehensive discussions and comparisons to previous relevant research works.